ComradDoge/DogeEU4/README.md

 - Tweaked the prices of Wool, Cotton and Cloth.
 Added Cloth as a latent good that uses Wool or Cotton.

 # Add depressed_ruler, ck2 type shit
-# when campaign leaves age of discovery, nerf adaptive combat terrain bonus to 1

 <br/>
 <img src=https://i.imgur.com/F14PpEA.png/>